 Pieces in Synthesis

-Having a good relationships with a skilled CNC Machine Shops are important to us.
-That’s a highlight here with this example and these simple, but critical parts.
+Having good relationships with skilled CNC Machine Shops are important to us.
+That’s one point in this example with these simple, but critical parts.
 We have highlighted one, but there are many great shops in the area.
-Thank you for all the great work.
+We Thank You for all the great work.
 Our job is not possible without the help and skill of these partners.

 For more on Prototyping, check out this short article on mixing technologies to create functional prototypes.
 There is always more to learn.
 Have a wonderful day.